ratanawang/CPSC210Project/README.md

 - As a user, I want to be able to move in a specified direction (up/down/left/right)
 - As a user, I want to be able to collect items, add them to my item pouch, and view them
 - As a user, I want to be able to type in passwords whenever necessary

+- As a user, I want to be able to save the number of steps I took to pass the level.
+- As a user, I want to be able to resume playing with a previous high score (lowest number of steps to pass a level).